Carter-75/UniversalMobWar/README.md

 3. **Attack Enemies** - Avoids friendly fire by checking splash radius
 4. **Buff Minions** - Strengthens army when safe

-**Minion Protection**:
+**Minion Protection & Control**:
 - Attacks anyone who hurts its minions
 - Forgives friendly fire from minions
 - Targets betrayers who attack other minions
 - Coordinated assault: all minions target boss's current target
+- **Tethering**: Minions stay within 16 blocks of the boss - if they wander or chase enemies beyond this range, they immediately return to the boss's side

-**🆕 Mob Recruitment System**:
+**🆕 Mob Conversion System**:
-- **Takes over nearby mobs** every 3 seconds
-- Recruits 1-2 hostile/neutral mobs within 16 blocks
-- 50% success chance per mob
+- **Converts defeated enemies into minions**
+- When the boss (not minions) kills a mob, 50% chance to convert instead of killing
+- Converted mobs are instantly healed to full health and join the boss
-- Recruited mobs get purple portal + enchant particles
+- Dramatic conversion effect with soul, enchant, and portal particles
-- Recruited mobs become permanent minions with full loyalty
-- Works in addition to spawning new minions!
+- Only the BOSS's kills trigger conversion (minion kills don't count)
+- Works for all mobs except other Warlords
+- Adds up to 20 total minions

 ### Summonable Mobs (27 Types)